 Creating a File Watcher

-In the Name text box, type the name of the File Watcher.
+In the Name field, type the name of the File Watcher.
 By default, JetBrains Rider suggests the name of the selected predefined template.

 Configuring the expected type and location of input files